Becoming a United States Citizen through Naturalization

 - You must be a person of good moral character, have followed and be willing to continue to follow the Constitution of the United States, and be suited to, and desire the good order and happiness of the United States

-- You meet the non-timeline requirements described above: (lived in the same jurisdiction where you will file the N-400 for 3 months before applying, you are 18 or older, a person of good moral character, able to read and write english, etc…)
+- You meet the non-timeline requirements described above: (lived in the same jurisdiction where you will file the N-400 for 3 months before applying, you are 18 or older, a person of good moral character, able to read and write English, etc…)

 - And if you meet the following slightly longer, timeline requirements:

-- You have been a green card holder for at least 5 years (as opposed to 3 with marriage), before the date of filing your Form N-400, Application for Naturalization
+- You have been a green card holder for at least 5 years (as opposed to 3 with marriage), before the date of filing your Form N-400, Application for Naturalization.

 - You have had continuous residence in the U.S. as a Green Card holder for at least 5 years (again as opposed to 3 with marriage), immediately before filing your N-400

 - After filing your application, USCIS will perform a background check.
 The background and security checks will involve taking your fingerprints, and also running various criminal record checks with the FBI and other agencies.
-To obtain your fingerprints, they will give you notice upon receiving your Naturalization application, that instructs you to to go to an appointment at an “Application Support Center,” for collection of your fingerprints, and other biometrics (such as photographs and your signature).
+To obtain your fingerprints, they will give you notice upon receiving your Naturalization application, that instructs you to go to an appointment at an “Application Support Center,” for collection of your fingerprints, and other biometrics (such as photographs and your signature).

 - The next step will be a Naturalization Examination (with a Naturalization Interview).
 USCIS has the authority to conduct a Naturalization interview in which they will ask you questions generally about your eligibility, and questions related to your specific application for Naturalization.
-The USCIS officer who conducts the interview will have the authority to place you under oath, obtain oral and written evidence from you, subpoena witnesses and to request additional evidence, and sometimes to administer the oath of allegiance.
+The USCIS officer who conducts the interview will have the authority to place you under oath, obtain oral and written evidence from you, subpoena witnesses and request additional evidence, and sometimes administer the oath of allegiance.
 You will have the option to bring an attorney with you to this interview if you so desire.
-Also as part of your interview day, you will be tested on your knowledge of English and of United States history, the Constitution, and U.S. government, generally.
+Also as part of your interview day, you will be tested on your knowledge of English and of United States history, the Constitution, and the U.S. government, generally.
 The Interviewing officer will use your pre-interview applicant file (which will have your FBI background check in it along with other information), your interview answers, and the results of the educational exam, to ultimately determine if you’re eligible or not for Naturalization.
 They will give you notice on that same day, and you may ultimately find out that you are going to be a Citizen on that same day.
 Also possible, if there are certain deficiencies with your Naturalization eligibility, you will be informed what those are, and you may have a “Subsequent Re-examination” scheduled to give you an opportunity to overcome those deficiencies (say you fail the U.S. educational exam, for example).
 At the “Subsequent Re-examination,” if you are not able to overcome the problems with your application, then it will be denied and you’ll have the opportunity to appeal.

 - If all goes well with your Naturalization Examination or with your Re-examination, then you should receive a favorable decision (despite the fact that the Officer will have given you notice at the end of your interview day), within 120 days after your interview.
 Once your application has been approved, then USCIS has some internal procedures they will subject your application to, including a “Re-verification Procedure;” where they will make sure approving your application was the right decision.
 This is a system of checks and balances within the USCIS, and it will be done by a different USCIS officer.
 Assuming everything is fine with your application pursuant to the “Re-verification Procedure,” USCIS will schedule you for a ceremony in which you will take the Oath of Allegiance.